 Having a tooth removed doesn't have to be a stressful experience when you have a trusted dental team you can rely on.
 Your comfort is our priority at Camas Dentistry.
-Dr. Demian and his team go above and beyond to ensure our patients have a stress-free experience, especially during a tooth extraction.
+Dr. Demian and his team go above and beyond to ensure our patients have a stress-free experience, especially when visiting us for a tooth extraction in Camas, WA.

 Knowing what to expect also makes the procedure less stressful.
 So today, we will walk you through the process step by step so you understand precisely what to expect during your tooth extraction procedure.

-After we ensure your comfort with cozy blankets, pillows, and headphones, the surgical process starts with Dr. Demian numbing the surgical site with dental anesthetics.
+After ensuring your comfort with cozy blankets and noise-canceling headphones, the procedure begins with Dr. Demian numbing the area using local anesthesia to ensure a painless tooth extraction.
 We also offer dental sedation with nitrous oxide or medication taken an hour before your procedure to help you relax and feel at ease during your tooth extraction.

 Once he's sure you're completely numb, Dr. Demian expertly removes the tooth.
 Most patients report that they feel light pressure during surgery.
 Afterward, we'll control the bleeding by having you bite down on gauze until it stops.